Saint-Léon, Lot-et-Garonne

 Saint-Léon (/fr/; Sent Lèu) is a commune in the Lot-et-Garonne department in south-western France.
 Administration:

 The commune is part of the arrondissement (administrative district) of Nérac, the canton of Lavardac and the Communauté de communes du Confluent et des Coteaux de Prayssas.
-Local governance is managed by a mayor and a municipal council, which oversee the communal affairs.
+Local governance is managed by a mayor and a municipal council, which oversees the communal affairs.